dqops/dqo/docs/dqo-concepts/data-stream-segmentation/data-stream-segmentation.md

 of the data source.
 A [data quality KPI](../data-quality-kpis/data-quality-kpis.md) can be calculated from multiple tables at once.

-    Here is an example of data stream configuration in a YAML file using a tag named 'UK':
+    Here is an example of data stream configuration in the YAML file using a tag named 'UK':

 ``` yaml hl_lines="7-11"
 apiVersion: dqo/v1